marinaserranomontes/annotation-widget/README.md

 listener method to add a popover, dropdown, dialog, or any other view to allow more options.

 #### <a name="menu-defaults"></a>Default menu items

+Below is a list of default menu items that can be used in your custom menu.
+These come pre-built with the action specified.
+If no custom menu is inflated in the `onCreateAnnotationMenu` listener method, these will be automatically added to your toolbar.

 | id            | Action        |
 | ------------- | ------------- |